 "The victim’s outta have a say-so in their cases.
 They are the ones that have the most say so.
 The D.A.’s job is to represent those victims," Humphrey said.
 “It’s a slap in the face.
 It's a slap in the face to every victim.
 These people, I'm glad she's retiring and I hope we continue to go look into her office because I believe there are gonna be a lot of things that are illegal, corrupt.
 We've got a lot of evidence,” Humphrey said.

 The state argued they have done just that.
-During cross-examination, the state argued there were several meetings to discuss the charges and a potential plea deal.
-Prosecutors said the victim and the victim’s mother were also notified when hearings were scheduled.
+During cross-examination, the state argued there held several meetings to discuss the charges and a potential plea deal.
+Prosecutors said the victim and the victim’s mother got notified about scheduled hearings.

-The victims have agreed not to modify Butler's sentencing if the motion is passed.
+The victims agreed not to modify Butler's sentencing if the motion is passed.

 Butler was not in court, but his attorneys were present.
-The hearing will continue Tuesday, April 14, at 9 a.m. at the Payne County Courthouse.
+The hearing continues Tuesday, April 14, at 9 a.m. at the Payne County Courthouse.

 Stay in touch with us anytime, anywhere --